iivanoo/covid-apps-observer/data/data_au/reports/resources/de.xikolo.openwho___3.7/report.md

 > This app is having technical issues<br> :date: __2020-07-03 17:13:33__

 > Not a good application....It always changes names in certificates and it changes dates also moreover i have done courses and it changes there names also in certificates...so many problems...now what to do<br> :date: __2020-07-02 03:49:39__

-> Not sign in properly many time errors..
-Please help me out of this problem.
-I already registered a complaint that particular problem through mail.<br> :date: __2020-06-16 05:10:29__